TheConstructRIT/Machine-Swipe-System/docs/DesignDoc.md

 has both a production implementation.
 Since the Controller Tier doesn't rely on the specific hardware classes, they can be replaced later.
 This is also used to make an emulated version for the command line to test without the hardware.
+The main class used as controller for all of the hardware is the `HardwareController`, which takes in a set of hardware.
+The hardware classes can either be actual objects or mock versions for testing in a virtual environment (such as `TestingEmulator.py`).
+The hardware for the pi include the `Buzzer`, `CardReader`, `EmergencyStopButton`, `LCDScreen`, `LEDs`, and `Relay`.

 ### Overview of the Controller Tier
 The Controller Tier handles modifications to the system's